ros2/ros2_documentation/source/Tutorials/Simulators/Creating-a-Robot-Simulation-Webots.rst

 .. literalinclude:: Code/my_robot_driver_sensor.py
     :language: python

-Now the code will be sufficient to move the robot by himself.
+This code will be sufficient to make the robot move and avoid obstacles.

 .. literalinclude:: Code/my_robot_driver_sensor.py
     :language: python
     :lines: 22-23

-Now the node will subscribe to the topics of the two sensors
+Now the node will subscribe to the topics of the two sensors.

 .. literalinclude:: Code/my_robot_driver_sensor.py
     :language: python